 - Finally, click on the Complete button to publish the translated page.

-Naturally, you can translate posts and project items in a similar fashion.
+You can translate posts and project items in the same way.

 WoodMart header builder allows you to add different elements to the header such as menus, HTML/Text, search fields, and categories.
 Translating different groups of elements requires following different translation workflows.